Proto:Crash Bandicoot 2: Cortex Strikes Back/September 29th, 1997 build

 - You can spin on Komodo Joe in order to push him.

-- There is no sound effects for Komodo Joe spinning or sitting down.
+- There are no sound effects for Komodo Joe spinning or sitting down.

 - Komodo Moe has no voice when being hit by Komodo Joe.